c0ns0le/rpi-zabbix-1/README.md

 This command map all ports http, mysql and zabbix server.

-_port 3306 is optional if we dont need access to mysql server from outside_
+_port 3306 is optional if you dont need access to mysql server from outside_